 GMAT At Home vs. Test-Center Based Exam

-- Scores on GMAT Online will be posted within 7 days and are not available immediately after completion of the exam
+- Unlike the test center version, scores on GMAT Online will be posted within 7 days and are not available immediately after completion of the exam

 - Students cannot cancel their GMAT Online score